A Simulation Execution Manager for ns-3

 This module is developed using

-pipenv: in order to correctly
+poetry: in order to correctly

 manage virtual environments and install dependencies, make sure it is installed.